 Creative policymaking for virtual health during COVID-19 should be applied to other public health challenges, such as the opioid crisis.

-Virtual health—defined as a variety of “at-a-distance” interactions that further the care, health, and well-being of health care customers in a connected, coordinated manner17—provides new treatment approaches and expands access to care for OUD.
-Health care delivery at a distance will likely continue to grow as the United States navigates COVID-19 outbreaks and works to minimize in-person interactions.
+Virtual health—defined as a variety of “at-a-distance” interactions that further the care, health and well-being of healthcare customers in a connected, coordinated manner17—provides new treatment approaches and expands access to care for OUD.
+Healthcare delivery at a distance will likely continue to grow as the United States navigates COVID-19 outbreaks and works to minimise in-person interactions.